Jarosław Iwaszkiewicz

 Jarosław Leon Iwaszkiewicz (/pl/ (Note: In isolation, Jarosław is pronounced .); also known under his literary pseudonym Eleuter; 20 February 1894 – 2 March 1980), was a Polish writer, poet, essayist, dramatist and translator.
-He is recognized for his literary achievements, beginning with poetry and prose written after World War I. After 1989, he was often presented as a political opportunist during his mature years lived in communist Poland, where he held high offices (participated in the slander of Polish expatriates, literary and other figures who after World War II remained in the West).
-He was nominated for the Nobel Prize in Literature four times.
+He is recognized for his literary achievements, beginning with poetry and prose written after World War I. After 1989, he was often presented as a political opportunist during his mature years lived in communist Poland, where he held high offices (participated in the criticism of Polish expatriates, literary and other figures who after World War II remained in the West).
+He was submitted for consideration for the Nobel Prize in Literature four times.
 In 1988, he was recognized as a Righteous Among the Nations for his role in sheltering Jews during World War II.

 Life and career

 Iwaszkiewicz was born in Kalnyk in Kiev Governorate of the Russian Empire (now Vinnytsia Oblast, Ukraine).
 After the death of his father (an accountant), he and his mother lived in Warsaw in 1902–1904, and then moved back to Kiev Governorate.
 He graduated from a secondary school in Kiev in 1912 and enrolled at the Law Faculty of Kiev University.

 In 1914, he travelled in Sicily and North Africa with his friend and distant cousin Karol Szymanowski, a composer for whose opera King Roger he later provided the libretto.
 After World War I, in October 1918 Iwaszkiewicz came to Warsaw, where he joined a group of young artists associated with the Pro Arte et Studio magazine.
 He had his public debut as a poet at the Pod Picadorem café on 29 November.
 With Julian Tuwim and Antoni Słonimski, he founded the Skamander group of experimental poets in 1919.